ANDYCOXV/ARTCOMP_6-5-2018/README.md

 	Contains the source code artcomp.c, the Linux executable artcomp.bin, an example script file, and run.sh. run.sh is a demo bash script file already preset to render an almostgray.bmp fractal image. artcomp.c is written in ANSI-C99 standards and more information on how to compile is included in the source file.
-4. ARTCOMP_MANUAL.pdf
+4. ARTCOMP_MANUAL.zip
-	Contains information about and how to use ARTCOMP.
+	Contains information about and how to use ARTCOMP in a pdf file.
+	This file was compressed into a zip file due to speed issues with rendering the pdf on github.
 5. LICENSE.txt
 	Contains the legal information for the MIT License.